 We are Android users, and we are a pampered bunch.
 Android is such a flexible mobile OS that our Android devices often act as our personal genies granting our daily mobile wishes, making some of our mobile dreams come true.
 And, as powerful as OEM-provided genies already are, a task control and task automation app such as Tasker only multiplies their power severalfold.

 Most people describe Tasker as a task control and task automation app.
 But, I see more than that.
 It’s an Android programming app for complete noobs like me and for advanced users with experience in Android programming.
-But instead of scaring you with lines of code, Tasker lets you use a friendly interface, which, at its fundamental level, lets you create mini Android apps that do your bidding.
+But instead of scaring you with lines of code, Tasker lets you use a friendly interface, which, on a fundamental level, lets you create mini Android apps that do your bidding.

 To learn how to use Tasker exhaustively is beyond the scope of this post.
-Instead, in this post, you’ll learn the basics of using Tasker to program your Android phone or tablet to do things that you want it to do according to rules that you specify.
+Instead, you’ll learn the basics of using Tasker to program your Android phone or tablet to do things that you want it to do according to rules that you specify.
 (Looking for a video tutorial?
 Jump right ahead to our video guide at the end of this post.)

 First, let’s come to terms with… the terms in Tasker.
 Many of the concepts may be new to you, and they can be a bit overwhelming, especially to neophytes.
 But, once you get the logic of Tasker, you’ll find that it’s a truly powerful app even for programming noobs.